In This Article

 CRM and Communication Tools

 A responsive digital experience requires automated communication.
 Chatbots handle common borrower questions.
 Secure messaging connects borrowers and loan officers.
 CRM-triggered reminders and milestone notifications keep the pipeline moving without manual follow-up.
 Lenders integrating CRM with their LOS report 20% higher client satisfaction.
+See also our breakdown of Securing Client Data.

 Analytics and Reporting Dashboards